-The optimum size of conventional single-segment ailerons is in the order of 70% wing semi-span, much larger than presently used for gliders.
-The aileron deflection angles required to achieve a given roll rate decrease rapidly with increases in aileron span.
+The optimum size of conventional single-segment ailerons is in the order of 70% wing semispan, much larger than presently used for gliders.
+The aileron deflection angles required to achieve a given roll rate decrease rapidly with the span of the ailerons.
 Correspondingly, the increments in local section lift coefficient for roll control are reduced, which should result in better handling characteristics at low-speed operating conditions.
 Smaller aileron deflection angles can also be expected to reduce the profile drag increment due to viscous effects.

-Full-span, double-segment ailerons with the optimum breakpoint located at approximately 50% semi-span offer a slight reduction in induced drag over an optimum single-element aileron system.
+Full-span, double-segment ailerons with the optimum breakpoint located at approximately 50% semispan offer a slight reduction in induced drag over an optimum single-element aileron system.
 The main advantage of the double-segment aileron arrangement is that large deflection angles are applied only over the fraction of the wing where they are aerodynamically most effective.
 Viscous drag is saved by limiting the deflections of the inboard aileron, which affects a large fraction of the wing area.

-Aileron differentiation is a powerful

-means of reducing the adverse induced yawing moment of short-span single-segment aileron configurations.
-It has little effect on the induced yawing moment of double-segment aileron arrangements and no effect on fullspan single-element ailerons.
+Aileron differentiation is a powerful means to reduce the adverse induced yawing moment of short-span single-segment aileron configurations.
+It has little effect on the induced yawing moment of double-segment aileron arrangements and no effect on full-span single-element ailerons.
 The induced drag penalty is small for commonly used aileron differential deflection ratios.